The OnePlus Three needs to be a phone which doesn't settle

 Various OnePlus 3 benchmarks point to the possible specs of the phone.
 Recently two different ones have appeared, pointing to either 4GB or a massive 6GB of RAM.
 Another rumor seems to offer an explanation - there will be two different versions.

-source has claimed there will be a 4GB RAM version with 32GB of storage while a 6GB of RAM version will cost a little more with 64GB of memory onboard.
+A source has claimed there will be a 4GB RAM version with 32GB of storage while a 6GB of RAM version will cost a little more with 64GB of memory onboard.

 If this turns out to be true, that will mean an end to the 16GB OnePlus model.
 The source who claimed this said the 32GB version will cost a similar amount to what the 16GB OnePlus 2 did though, so you shouldn't expect a big jump in price.